Ruth Ward et Rick Ladd Removenda Est

 I started writing a comment.
 I wanted to accurately quote RSA 193-H:2, which is the law requiring schools to have every kid reading at proficiency, but to my amazement… that requirement is gone.
 It’s no longer there.
 It’s been replaced with some mealy-mouthed language about meeting performance based indicators as established in rules adopted by the state board of education.

-It took me a while to track down how that happened, but it was Ruth Ward, in SB266, who made the switch, buried in a bunch of other changes that were made simultaneously.
+It took me a while to track down how that happened, but it was the handiwork of Ruth Ward, who sponsored SB266, and Rick Ladd, who offered the House amendment that made the switch, buried in a bunch of other changes that were made simultaneously.

 If we threw out every other statute, regulation, and rule about education, but kept that one requirement, and took it seriously, we would have schools that give both students and taxpayers what they need.
 But if we throw it out, or just ignore it, and keep everything else, we will have the same sorts of schools we’ve had for decades — you know, the ones where more than 90% of kids graduate, even though less than half of them are proficient in reading and math.